wayke-se/components-react/README.md

 * Required
   * `id` - Guid that represents a vehicle.
 * Optional
-  * `pathRoute` - If set to true, then if a item is clicked it will append /{pathRoute}/guid to the url.
+  * `pathRoute` - If set, then if a item is clicked it will use the provided url and append the guid.
+Supports both relative and absolute.
   * `hashRoute` - If set to true, then if a item is clicked it will append #guid to the url (is not used if `pathRoute` is set).
   * `disableResetScrollOnInit` - Loading the item page resets the scroll, here it's possible to disable it.
   * `placeholderImage` - Provide custom placeholder image when image is missing.